huahaiy/dlmdb/README.md

 ## Range Counting API

 Counting records without walking the entire tree is more efficient than counting while materializing the data.
-DLMDB exposes three helpers that are backed by the same counted-branch metadata used for the rank APIs:
+DLMDB exposes four helpers that are backed by the same counted-branch metadata used for the rank APIs:

 * `mdb_count_all(txn, dbi, flags, &total)` – Returns the total number of key/value pairs in a counted database.
 Works for both plain and dupsort DBIs.
 * `mdb_count_range(txn, dbi, &low, &high, flags, &total)` – Counts entries with keys between two bounds.
 Flags let you toggle inclusive/exclusive endpoints.
+* `mdb_range_count_keys(txn, dbi, &key_low, &key_high, flags, &total)` – Counts
+  only distinct keys between optional bounds.
+On dupsort DBIs this ignores the number of duplicate values and accepts `MDB_COUNT_{LOWER,UPPER}_INCL` flags to control whether each boundary participates.
 * `mdb_range_count_values(txn, dbi, &key_low, &key_high, key_flags, &total)` –
   Specialised for dupsort data: it counts individual values across a key range, honouring duplicate ordering.

-All three execute in logarithmic time by traversing the B+tree once to the relevant boundary nodes and aggregating the precomputed subtree counts stored on each branch page.
+All four execute in logarithmic time by traversing the B+tree once to the relevant boundary nodes and aggregating the precomputed subtree counts stored on each branch page.